-I was born and raised in the Palestinian camp of Tulkarem.
-We lived in very difficult circumstances, not like human beings.
-All around me I saw violence, killings and arrests.
+I was born and raised in the Palestinian refugee camp, Tulkarem.
+We lived in very difficult circumstances, and were not treated like human beings at all.
+All around me there was violence, killings and arrests.

-At the same time it was discovered that the IDF had poisoned a girl’s school and pupils had become very sick.
+At the same time it was discovered that the Israeli army had poisoned in a local girls school and pupils had become very sick.
 The people of Tulkarem were outraged and many started to demonstrate.
 I took part in the demonstrations and was arrested for the first time.

-At this time I also wanted to get married, but it was difficult for a wanted man to find a wife.
+At this time I decided that I wanted to get married, but it was difficult for a wanted man to find a wife.
 In the end I met my future wife, Amal, at a demonstration.
-She was throwing rocks at soldiers and I immediately knew that this was the woman for me.
+She was throwing rocks at soldiers; I immediately knew that this was the woman for me.

-On the day of the wedding, in 1989, the IDF disguised themselves as women and came to arrest me.
-Luckily they were spotted as uninvited guests and shots were fired.
+On the day of the wedding, in 1989, the Israeli troops disguised themselves as women and came to arrest me.
+Luckily they were spotted as uninvited guests.
+Shots were fired.
 I escaped with my bride to a mountainous area where we had a secret wedding.
-For the following six years I did not sleep in my own bed.
-For one year I was in hiding, but then I was caught and spent the next five years in prison.
+For the following six years I never once slept in my own bed.

+I was in hiding for one year, after which I was caught and spent the next five years in prison.
 In prison I was interrogated for 86 days.
 This was an extremely difficult time, with beatings, intimidation and mind games.
 The mental torture was worse than the physical violence.
-For ten days I was locked in a tiny, dimly-lit room with nine other people, all of us sitting with our hands and feet tightly bound: if you needed to go to the bathroom you had to do it on yourself.
+For ten days I was locked in a tiny, dimly-lit room with nine other people, all of us sitting with our hands and feet tightly bound.
+If we needed to go to the bathroom we had to do it on ourselves.

 During my time in prison I became a representative for Palestinian prisoners, and through liaising with Israeli guards I learnt how to use dialogue to get our needs met.
-On the day I left prison, the warden encouraged me to get involved in the peace process but I told him, ‘I’m a free man now and I can do what I want.
-Peace hasn’t achieved anything.’
-I thought to myself, first Israelis arrest me and then they ask me to make peace!
+On the day I left prison, the warden encouraged me to get involved in the peace process but I told him, “I’m a free man now and I can do what I want.
+Peace hasn’t achieved anything.”

-The violence escalated when Dr Thabet Thabet, a senior member of Yasser Arafat’s movement and a man who believed passionately in the peace process, was shot dead in his driveway.
+The violence escalated when Dr. Thabet Thabet, a senior member of Yasser Arafat’s movement and a man who believed passionately in the peace process, was shot dead in his driveway.
 By killing this man the Israelis killed any hope for peace.
 It simply fuelled antagonism.
 From then on we saw airships, tanks and daily incursions.
 I also lost four of my best friends.
-It was around this time that I began to ask myself, where is all this violence getting us?
+It was around this time that I began to ask myself, ‘Where is all this violence getting us?’